amaliasyazana/BitAndBytes/README.md

 - *Forum* page has the comment section where user can submit any comment or share new menu for other user to see.
 Image can also be uploaded on the page.

-- *Search* page has the navigation bar for user to search on any recipe or ingridients that they want to search for.
+- *Search* page has the search bar for user to search ingridients that they want to search for and list of the recipes with the ingredient will be generated.

 - *About* page is the introduction to our group.